-In order to limit global warming to 2°C and avoid the worst effects of climate change, the world needs to invest an additional $36 trillion in clean energy—an average of $1 trillion per year for the next 36 years.
+In order to limit global warming to 2°C and avoid the worst effects of climate change, the world needs to invest an additional $44 trillion in clean energy—more than $1 trillion per year for the next 36 years.

-Ceres is calling this clean energy investment gap the Clean Trillion.
-Closing this gap will be a tremendous challenge, but it is possible if businesses, investors and policymakers join forces.
+Ceres is calling this clean energy investment goal the Clean Trillion.
+Meeting this goal will be a tremendous challenge, but it is possible if businesses, investors and policymakers join forces.

-Hear from investor and business leaders about the Clean Trillion challenge in the video below.
+Hear from investor and business leaders about the Clean Trillion in the video below.

 Businesses can help reach the Clean Trillion by investing in clean energy solutions throughout their supply chains.
 Review Ceres’ corporate sustainability benchmarking report, Roadmap for Sustainability, to check the progress many companies are already making to:

 - Reduce greenhouse gas emissions by 25% by 2020

 - Improve the energy efficiency of operations by at least 50% by 2020

 - Reduce electricity demand by at least 15% by 2020

 - Obtain at least 30% of energy from renewable sources by 2020